ashleychontos/pySYD/docs/library/about.rst

 ``pySYD`` provides general purpose tools for performing asteroseismic analysis in the frequency domain.
 Several tools have been developed to solve related scientific and data analysis problems.
-We have compiled a list of software packages that performs similar or complementary analyses.
+We have compiled a list of software packages that perform similar or complementary analyses.

  * `AMP`:
     - language: